Sustainability communication is predicted to be one of PR practitioners’ concerns in the future. But what is it?

 In addition to the abovementioned challenges, Veve also appealed to PR practitioners to prepare for many challenges that will arise in the future.
 One of them is the demand for PR to think strategically and creatively to achieve communication goals.
 Being strategic here entails being effective, efficient, and on target, starting from the HR side, budget to mobility, even with all limitations.

 The recipient of a master’s degree in Bonn-Rhein-Sieg University of Applied Sciences from the University of Bonn, Germany, also highlights the importance of public relations in managing expectations.
 For example, we all learn that the rate of virus transmission is decreasing, the number of vaccine recipients is increasing, and health and economic conditions are improving in 2021.
 However, we should not expect that the way humans move, work, and even the way the audience communicates will return to the way they were before the pandemic.
 The lifestyle considered suitable during the pandemic will be kept even when the conditions gradually improve.
 “Because we feel that the method is effective, has become a new habit, and is still relevant to do,” she said.

 PR has to get used to not relying on only one channel even in hosting an event.
 Instead, to echo the same message across several different channels.
 From holding workshops, followed up with coverage in online media, to publishing it in the form of content on social media.
 PR should also be able to explore the channels that best suit their target audience.
 This condition is complex because now, all communication actors compete to convey messages repeatedly in many channels.
 “Multichannel is no longer an option but a necessity,” she said.

-PR should be more proactive in monitoring news and conversations concerning brands/organizations across all channels.
-The increasingly massive development of social media makes every individual act as a content producer.
+PR should be more proactive in monitoring news and conversations concerning their brands/organizations across all channels.
+The increasingly massive development of social media makes every individual able to act as a content producer.
 However, not all must be responded to reactively.
 Like Pandora’s box, a pandemic allows all things initially being forbidden to be opened.

 Download the clipping here.